The 5 food myths you can ignore

 Myth 1: Never microwave veg!

 Two factors affect the nutritional quality of cooked vegetables: the duration of their exposure to heat, and the duration of their exposure to water.
 That’s why – according to research from Harvard Medical School – boiling is the worst way to cook vegetables from a nutrient-preservation point of view, whereas microwaving – they’re only briefly exposed to heat and not exposed to water – retains more goodness.
-It’s worth nothing, however, that some vegetables are more nutritious once boiled: boiling carrots, for instance, makes more of their nutrients easy to absorb.
+It’s worth noting, however, that some vegetables are more nutritious once boiled: boiling carrots, for instance, makes more of their nutrients easy to absorb.
 The key is to eat as wide a range of veg as possible, and to cook it in the way that makes it most appealing to you.
 Here’s the easy way to hit your five-a-day.

-Myth 2: Red meat will kill you!
+Food Myth 2: Red meat will kill you!

 A diet that includes lean red meat can lower levels of low-density lipoprotein (LDL or “bad”) cholesterol and increase absorption of omega 3 fatty acids, according to a study published in the European Journal Of Nutrition, as well as providing iron, zinc and, of course, protein.
 But you should limit your consumption of red meat to no more than 500g a week, according to the World Cancer Research Fund, and cut out processed red meat, to reduce your risk of bowel cancer.
-Here’s a more in-depth look at the risks, and the rewards, of eating more red meat.

 Check out the New Body Plan Podcast!